zlilley/groupmedia_project/README.txt

-you should read this file.
+Hey, you should read this file.